-If your question is – what can we eat during fasting, this article will enlighten you about the do’s and don’ts of Navratri fasting, benefits of fasting, and recipes that you can prepare with ease.
+If your question is – what can we eat during fasting, this article will enlighten you about the dos and don’ts of Navratri fasting, the benefits of fasting, and recipes that you can prepare with ease.

 Procedures Of Navratri Fasting & Navratri Upvas Fasting Rules

 Devotees observe partial fasting as per the applicable Navratri fasting rules.
 As per Navratri upvas fasting rules, some devotees eat light snacks throughout the day every 2 to 3 hours, while some others eat once a day after performing the evening puja.
 Still some others, fast only on the first two days and the last days of the 9-day long festival.
-Some break the fast on the eight day of navratri, while some others break it on the ninth day.
+Some break the fast on the eighth day of Navratri, while others break it on the ninth day.

 8 Types Of Navratri Foods That Can Usually Be Consumed

 Navratri fasting rules may differ between different states.
 However, below is the list of Navratri vrat foods that are largely believed to be acceptable as a part of Navratri fasting rules.